Local Monterey Music Scene

 Angelica Hayden * BeDope * Carla Blackwell * Casey Frazier * David Conley * Deepstone * Delirio * Dirty Penny * Dominic Camany * Eric V * Eric Vargas * Fetcher * Flames of Ice * Kevin Smith * Lauren Shera * Mark Banks * Psycho X * Relative Face * Ron Wright * Shadowalk * Stephen Covell * The Locksmith * Tumbleweed * Untamed Gorillaz * Ushers

 The annual Monterey Jazz Festival held at Monterey Fairgrounds, was voted best jazz festival in a 2013 JazzTimes Readers Poll.
-In September 2016 the festival will be in its 58th year.
+In September 2017 the festival was in its 59th year.
 The festival was also voted number one by the JazzTimes readers in 2006, 2007 and 2008.
 It is currently the world's longest running jazz festival.

 The event was held at Monterey County Fairgrounds for three days from June 16-18 and was attented by as many as 90,000 people.
 It marked the quintessential beginning of what became known as "The Summer of Love."
 Even though it is generally remembered as the first big rock festival, there was actually a fairly big rock festival a week earlier in Marin County called the "KFRC Fantasy Fair and Magic Mountain Music Festival."
 The KFRC show featured some of the same acts such as Jefferson Airplane, The Byrds and Country Joe and the Fish.

 David Conley is the number one local artist in Monterey, according to ReverbNation.
 Conley performs live regularly at the Sardine Factory restaurant.
 He has released several CDs and sells them at his shows, which includes popular cover songs.
-His latest CD is called Lettin' Myself Fall, featuring 17 original songs.
+His latest CD is called Under The Radar, featuring 16 original songs.
 His music is pop/rock spirited with a modern flavor and elements of traditional pop.